Byron Vásquez

-Byron Gustavo Andrés Vásquez Maragaño also known as Byron Vásquez (born 16 May 2000) is a Chilean footballer who plays as a forward for Tochigi City FC, on loan from Machida Zelvia.
+Byron Gustavo Andrés Vásquez Maragaño (born 16 May 2000), also known as Byron Vásquez, is a Chilean footballer who plays as a forward for Tochigi City FC, on loan from club Machida Zelvia.

 Career

 Vásquez started his first career with Iwaki FC in 2019 after graduation from high school in two years, but returned in 2021 after loan to Chilean club.

 In 2020, Vasquez loan to Chilean club, Universidad Catolica but he left the club after a season at Chile.

 On 5 December 2021, he brought his club promotion to the J3 League as well as JFL champions for the first time in their respective history.
 24 days later at same month and year, Vasquez signed to J2 club, Tokyo Verdy from Iwaki FC for upcoming 2022 season.

 On 6 July 2023, Vasquez announcement officially permanent transfer to Machida Zelvia, where his high school teacher Go Kuroda is the manager.

 On 21 August 2025, Vasquez announce official loan transfer to J3 League club, Tochigi City FC.